BIC-MNI/Register/Documentation/register.md

 *Shift/Ctrl/Alt Middle Mouse:* Zooms the slice display according to the y position of the mouse.

-*Scroll up/Scroll down: Zooms the slice display.
+*Scroll up/Scroll down*: Zooms the slice display.

 ## FILES